Exact operator inference with minimal data: Exact operator inference

-Note that this choice of pairs results in a matrix $\Pm$ that has as many columns as rows.
+Note that this choice of \revtwo{ROM states and input signals} results in a matrix $\Pm$ that has as many columns as rows.
 This means that our choice uses the minimal number of snapshots necessary to achieve full rank.
 In addition, because $\Pm$ is square, the operator inference minimization problem \eqref{eq:opinf minimi matrices} is equivalent to the matrix-valued linear system

 Since the matrix $\Pm$ has a smaller condition number than the matrix $\Pm\Pm^T$ of the normal equations